villagaiaimpacthub/room-of-requirements/scripts/example-prd.md

 # ImgxAI - Product Requirements Document

+> **📋 EXAMPLE FILE - NOT FOR MCP SERVER USE**
+> This is an example PRD for reference.
+The actual project PRD is in `room-of-requirements-prd.md`

 ## 1. Introduction

 This document outlines the comprehensive product requirements for ImgxAI, a web application that enables users to generate images through OpenAI's image generation API.
 The PRD serves as a reference for the development team, providing detailed specifications for features, user interface, technical requirements, and design guidelines to ensure consistent implementation of the product vision.